loopbackio/loopback-next/examples/soap-calculator/README.md

 > soap-calculator: An example on how to integrate SOAP web services.
 ```

-2. Jump into the directory and then install the required dependencies:
+2.Jump into the directory and then install the required dependencies:

 ```sh
 cd loopback4-example-soap-calculator
 ```

-3. Finally, start the application!
+3.Finally, start the application!

     ```sh
     $ npm start